vishal2github/noAdvancedJava/Theoretical_Notes/SQL/SQL_basics.md

 # SQL (Structured Query Language) BASICS

++ 'SQL' stands for Structured Query Language.
++ It is not a case-sensitive language.
 + Queries can be created for database server by using 'SQL'.
 + These queries will be executed by database server(s) (like, mySql, Oracle, etc).